hackclub/hackclub/case_studies/san_mateo_high_school/2015-09-16_club_fair/recap.md

   talk about very exciting project people seemed interested in such as hackathons.
 - Don't expect _anybody_ to know about programming.
-- Shoutouts is a great way to advertise your club, make sure to not get distracted by it when they do so.
+- Shout outs are a great way to advertise your club, make sure to not get distracted by it when they do so.
 In our school, we had speakers with music and the leadership team mentioning clubs.
 If you have something similar, use it to your advantage.
-If you don't have it, request it has it's very useful and sets up the mood.
+If you don't have it, request it as it's very useful and sets up the mood.